palaa159/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 #Upload Code to OpenBCI Board

 ##Overview
 The OpenBCI 8bit and 32bit boards have powerful microcontrollers on them which ship with the latest OpenBCI firmware to interface with the on-board ADS1299, Accelerometer, and SD card.
-This totorial explains how to program the firmware using the OpenBCI Dongle and you PC.
+This tutorial explains how to program the firmware using the OpenBCI Dongle and you PC.
 If we come out with a firmware upgrade, or if your or someone comes up with a custom program, you should use the following method for your particular board.

 ##32bit Upload How-To
 **You will need:**